stuarthayhurst/kernel-notify/README.md

  - GitHub Link: https://github.com/Dragon8oy/kernel-notify
  - The master branch is usually unstable, refer to the releases page for stable releases

+## Code of Conduct and Contributing:
+ - Read 'CODE\_OF\_CONDUCT.md' and 'CONTRIBUTING.md' in 'docs/' for information

 ## Installation:
  * Run `./install.sh`
  - ### OR: (Debian - Master)